 Recently BMO Capital Markets has reiterated its buy rating on Caterpillar, with a price target of $130.
 Since that is a one year price target, it would be wise to buy the dips than at the current expensive valuations.

 Technically, the momentum indicator has made a negative divergence with the price.
 Additionally, the Williams Percentage Range oscillator is in the overbought region.
 The stock is also facing resistance at 118.50.
 Thus, we anticipate a downtrend to begin in the week ahead.

 A put option looks well suited to trade the anticipated downtrend in the stock.
 We would like to trade the downtrend as long as the US binary broker offers an option contract valid for a week.
 Additionally, the stock should be trading near $118 in the equity market.

-The e-commerce and cloud computing company Amazon Inc. (NASDAQ: AMZN) is expected to report its fiscal 2016 third-quarter results on
+The innovative technology company Apple (AAPL) is expected to announce its fiscal 2016 second-quarter results on April 25th, 2016.
+The